AmmeySaini/Edu-Mail-Generator/README.md

 ## ***Installation***

 	  python3 setup.py
-It will download all required packages and webdrivers automatically based on your browsers versions (You need not do install seprately)
+It will download all required packages and webdrivers automatically based on your browsers versions (You need not to install them seprately)

 ## ***Usage***